In Whistler we are serious about reducing waste, including from plastic water bottles.

 - Partnering with Whistler hotels.
 The RMOW has partnered with the Hotel Association of Whistler to encourage hotel guests to drink water from the tap.
 Member hotels are sharing information throughout their properties, including in-room guest education.
 The Hotel Association of Whistler has also announced their support and participation in the Plastic Wise Challenge, an initiative launched by Ocean Wise in Vancouver to reduce the use of single-use plastic items.

 - Building more drinking foundations.
-The RMOW plans to build more public water foundations in Whistler in 2019.
+The RMOW plans to build more public water foundations in Whistler in 2019 and 2020.
 This will add to the 20 fountains already in place at all major parks, in Whistler Village and throughout the community.

 - Eliminating the sale of bottled water at municipal properties.
 In 2010, the RMOW took an important step by eliminating the sale of bottled water at all municipal properties, including Meadow Park Sports Centre, public parks and municipal buildings.